microsoft/Microsoft365DSC/README.md

 # How to Install

-At this current point int time, the Office365DSC module is only available in Alpha Release.
+At this current point in time, the Office365DSC module is only available in Alpha Release.
 In order to acquire the latest Alpha bits of the module, you need to make sure you have PowerShellGet 1.6.0 or greater installed on your machine.
 In order to acquire that version of the PowerShellGet module simply run the following line of PowerShell code from a machine that has internet connectivity:

 Install-Module PowerShellGet -Force